canalplus/rx-player/src/ARCHITECTURE_DOC-PRELOADING.md

-`SourceBuffer` are very important here because preloading is all about loading in advance media segments and because under the RxPlayer's "normal" (i.e. "loading", not "preloading") behavior, media segments are immediately pushed to their `SourceBuffer` after loading them (with the RxPlayer preferably not keeping an in-memory reference to that huge chunk of data).
+`SourceBuffer` are very important here because preloading is all about loading in advance media segments and because under the RxPlayer's "normal" (i.e. "loading", not "preloading") behavior, media segments were immediately pushed to their `SourceBuffer` after loading them (with the RxPlayer preferably not keeping an in-memory reference to that huge chunk of data).